 With its new solution for Supply Chain Performance Management, SupplyOn has hit the nerve of the industry.
 This cloud-based tool analyzes and evaluates various data sources, greatly increasing transparency in the supply chain.

 Conclusion: The Aviation Forum Hamburg provided a comprehensive orientation to the challenges of digitalization in a dynamic world.
 But above all, it has proven once again that it is not just the leading annual aerospace event for Germany, but goes far beyond that.
-It has become a must-attend event on the industry calendar.
+It has become an annual must-attend event on the industry calendar.